HUMAP: Hierarchical Uniform Manifold Approximation and Projection: Discussion

-The experiments show that HUMAP outperforms current approaches on the ability to represent structures present in high-dimensional spaces while being competitive with techniques implemented on GPU regarding running time execution.
-Another important consideration of our approach is that it preserves the relationship among data clusters and other structures through different hierarchy levels.
-This critical characteristic makes HUMAP suitable for progressive analysis since it preserves the overall structures of higher hierarchy levels in lower hierarchy levels.
-In the following, we discuss some aspects of the analysis and our technique:
+The experiments demonstrate that HUMAP is competitive with GPU-based methods in terms of running time execution while outperforming current approaches in their ability to represent structures found in high-dimensional spaces.
+It also preserves the relationships among clusters and other structures at various levels of the hierarchy.
+Since HUMAP preserves the overall structures of higher hierarchy levels at lower hierarchy levels, it is valuable ideal tool for progressive analysis~\cite{Fujiwara2020}.
+Here, we go over a few of the features of our method.

+\paragraph{\textbf{Reproducibility.}} At the expense of a longer run-time execution, HUMAP allows for the generation of reproducible embeddings.
+In other words, we need to disable a few parallel execution steps in the components for hierarchical definition and projection.
+When we measure the correlation of data points across successive projections~\cite{Becht2018}, experiments demonstrate perfect reproducibility for HUMAP for various datasets.

-\paragraph{Embedding initialization.} For the past two years, there was a consensus that UMAP was superior over t-SNE on the preservation of global information (i.e., the relationship among clusters).
-Recent analysis shows that the initialization of the low-dimensional representation plays a major role in the quality of these two algorithms, where PCA~\cite{Jolliffe1986} is preferable to random initialization for t-SNE.
-HSNE uses t-SNE with random initialization.
-This fact may explain lower results for HSNE for the lowest level (whole dataset) based on the DEMaP metric.
-However, for higher hierarchy levels, HSNE (and HUMAP) encodes well the global neighborhood, which we believe that such an initialization step would not compromise results.
-Currently, HSNE API does not offer an easy way to start the embedding with PCA initialization.
-Finally, PCA initialization does not solve the non-preservation of projection mental map across hierarchy levels.
+\paragraph{\textbf{Embedding initialization and CPU/GPU implementations.}} Recent research demonstrates that the initialization of the low-dimensional representation significantly affects the performance of these two algorithms, with PCA~\cite{Jolliffe1986} being preferable to random initialization for t-SNE~\cite{Kobak2021InitializationIC}.
+T-SNE with random initialization is used in HSNE.
+This fact may help to explain why the HSNE yielded lower results for DEMaP metric at the lowest level (the entire dataset).
+However, HSNE effectively encodes the global neighborhood at higher hierarchy levels, so we believe integrating this initialization step would still not impact the final results.
+The embedding cannot currently be started with PCA initialization using the official HSNE implementation.
+PCA initialization, however, does not address the issue of the mental map not being preserved across hierarchy levels.

+The performance of HSNE on the CPU being consistently superior to HSNE on the GPU is another intriguing aspect of the numerical comparison.
+But why do we observe such a contrast?
+First, the embeddings are computed by HSNE on GPU using the GPGPU approximation.
+Although it produces acceptable embeddings, this approximation compromises accuracy for runtime.
+The Barnes-Hut implementation is used by HSNE on the CPU to compute the embeddings with $\theta$=0, the speed/accuracy trade-off parameter, which ranges from 0 (exact t-SNE) to 1 (approximated t-SNE).